CatMillerCM/nicaragua/README.md

 TO DO:

 - get frontend tests working
-- \*add static image urls to db
-- render images on page
-- \*add any further parties
 - \*host backend and update urls in code and tests
 - \*host frontend
 - \*add images to CC writeup